CircuitSpells/PowerShellScripts/README.md

 PowerShell 7 will have ideally  been installed using winget, however that is not necessary unless you'd like to use the `Update-PowerShell` cmdlet.
 If you have installed PowerShell 7 through other means, you can safely uninstall, then reinstall using the provided `Install-PowerShell` cmdlet.

- To install PowerShell 7, open a PowerShell instance *as an admin*, navigate to the [cmdlets](/cmdlets/) directory, and then run the following:
+ To install PowerShell 7, clone this repo, open a PowerShell instance *as an admin*, navigate to this repo's [cmdlets](/cmdlets/) directory, and then run the following:
 ```PowerShell
 Import-Module .\Install-PowerShell
 ```